stvliu/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ![image](/images/gateway/mqtt-message-1.png)
 {: refdef}

-The device will be created and displayed in ThingsBoard based on the passed parameters.
+The device will be created and displayed in GridLinks based on the passed parameters.
 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/mqtt-created-device-1.png)
 {: refdef}